Childhood and Education Journey of Max Scherzer in Timeline

 Discover the defining moments in the early life of Max Scherzer.
 From birth to education, explore key events.

 On July 27, 1984, Maxwell Martin Scherzer, nicknamed "Mad Max", was born.
-He is currently a pitcher for the Toronto Blue Jays.
+He is an American professional baseball pitcher.

 Others born on this day/year

-In 2003, Max Scherzer was selected in the 43rd round of the Major League Baseball draft by the St. Louis Cardinals but did not sign, instead attending the University of Missouri.
+In 2003, Marty Maier, then the Cardinals' scouting director, selected Scherzer in the 43rd round (1,291st overall) of the Major League Baseball (MLB) draft.
+However, he did not sign and instead attended the University of Missouri in Columbia.

-In 2004, after his freshman year at the University of Missouri, Max Scherzer played with the La Crosse Loggers of the Northwoods League, achieving a 2-1 record with a 1.91 ERA and 6 saves, and was named a mid-season All-Star.
+In 2004, After his freshman year at the University of Missouri, Scherzer played with the La Crosse Loggers of the Northwoods League (NWL), a collegiate summer baseball league.
+He went 2–1 that summer with a 1.91 ERA with six saves.
+He also struck out 50 batters in only 33 innings pitched.
+He was named a mid-season All-Star.

 2005: Big 12 Pitcher of the Year

-In 2005, Max Scherzer won the Big 12 Pitcher of the Year Award as a sophomore with the University of Missouri.
+In 2005, Scherzer won the Big 12 Pitcher of the Year Award as a sophomore with Missouri.

-In 2006, Max Scherzer was drafted by the Arizona Diamondbacks in the first round as the 11th overall pick, making him Missouri's first-ever MLB first-round draft pick.
+In 2006, Scherzer was chosen by the Arizona Diamondbacks in the first round with the 11th overall pick of the MLB draft, becoming Missouri's first-ever MLB first-round draft pick.

 January 9, 2012: Inducted into University of Missouri Hall of Fame

-In 2020, the Scherzer family listed their home in McLean, Virginia for sale and purchased a new home in Jupiter, Florida.
+In 2020, the Scherzer family listed their home in McLean, Virginia, for sale and purchased a home in Jupiter, Florida.